Behavioral Health Staff Biographies

 Staff in Evansville

-Sarah Hopf recently received her Master’s degree in Clinical Psychology from the University of Indianapolis and is excited to start her career as a treatment counselor for Volunteers of America of Indiana in Evansville.
-She has a lot of experience working with youth and adults in the correctional system thanks to the experience she got while getting her recent graduate degree as well as a Bachelor of Science in Psychology with a specialization in Criminology from the University of Evansville.
+Sarah Hopf has a Master’s degree in Clinical Psychology from the University of Indianapolis and recently received her Licensed Mental Health Counselor Associate Licensure (LMHC-A).
+She gained experience working with youth and adults in the correctional system during her graduate degree program as well as while obtaining her Bachelor of Science in Psychology with a specialization in Criminology from the University of Evansville.
 During those formative years she learned to empathize with clients and provide effective mental health treatment.

 Melissa Patterson-Wright, MSW, LCSW, completed her master’s degree at the University of Southern Indiana.
 She has worked as a social worker since 2004 and has extensive experience facilitating psycho-educational classes and providing social services for underprivileged populations with medical complications.
 Since her clinical licensure in 2014, she’s had ample experience providing mental health counseling and therapy services for individuals of all ages.
 She is excited to continue her career as a treatment counselor at Volunteers of America of Indiana.